MAGICGrants/so-simple-theme/contribute/index.md

 ## Why should I donate?

-At MAGIC, we hope to redirect some of the wealth generated in the cryptocurrency world back toward the world of education.
+At MAGIC Grants, we hope to redirect some of the wealth generated in the cryptocurrency world back toward the world of education.
 Our goals are simple.
 With your help, we can make it cheaper to go to college for some folks interested in studying cryptocurrencies.
 These students need initial support from the cryptocurrency community to know that it is welcoming.
 Your donations may also support critical infrastructure improvements for public payment networks such as Bitcoin and Monero.